x-tabdeveloping/dire-jax/README.md

 # DiRe - JAX
-### New DImensionality REduction package written in JAX
+### A new DImensionality REduction package written in JAX

-We implement tools to analyze dimension reduction algorithms, and offer a new dimension reduction method called DiRe - JAX.
+We offer a new dimension reduction tool called DiRe - JAX, and benchmark it against the existing approaches: UMAP (original and Rapids.AI versions), and tSNE (Rapids.AI version)